SCOLIOSIS, complex SPINE & REVISION SURGERY AT OUR

 Dallas TX Scoliosis and Spine Office

-While a herniated disc (commonly referred to as a “slipped disc”) can happen anywhere along the spine, most cases occur in the lumbar (lower back) section.
-It is sometimes referred to as a bulging, protruding, or ruptured disc, and it’s one of the most common causes…
+First of all, a herniated disc (commonly referred to as a “slipped disc”) can happen anywhere along the spine.
+Furthermore, most cases occur in the lumbar (lower back) section Moreover, it is sometimes referred to as a bulging, protruding, or ruptured disc.
+Also, it’s one of the most common causes of back pain.

 Lumbar Spinal Stenosis TREATMENT AT OUR